sgrieve/concavity/README.md

 ## Directory Structure

-This section provides an overview of the files contained within this repository.
+This section provides an overview of the files contained within this repository and how to use them.

 #### `climate_zones/`

 The files within this directory are generated using some of the preprocessing scripts.
-The initial input data, taken from [this paper](koppen link) is provided as a `geotiff`.
+The initial input data, taken from [this paper](Koppen link) is provided as a `geotiff`.
 This raster is split into a series shapefiles, which are subdivided until each climate sub zone is small enough to be processed in a sane amount of time and with a sane amount of memory.
 The final files which should be used are contained within `singlepart_files_split/`, the other folders contain intermediate data which is preserved for debugging purposes.

 #### `preprocessing/`

 `srtm_filenames.lst` is the list of every SRTM 30 tile stored on the OpenTopography servers.

-`reclassify.py` is used to reclassify the input koppen climate zone raster to merge the similar climate zones to produce a final file which can be used for the rest of the preprocessing.
+`reclassify.py` is used to reclassify the input Koppen climate zone raster to merge the similar climate zones to produce a final file which can be used for the rest of the preprocessing.
 This resultant final file is stored in `climate_zones/`.

 `multi_to_single.py` Following the conversion of the reclassified climate zone raster to a polygon shapefile using QGIS, this script is used to break each multipart polygon geometry into a singlepart polygon geometry, needed so that we can create a single tile for each contiguous climate sub zone without having to nest attribute queries within GDAL commands.